Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Enhanced Auslander-Reiten duality for singularity categories

-in $\D_R$.
-We apply the duality $(-)^\ast=\RHom_R(-,R)$ to this sequence.
-There are natural vertical isomorphisms in $\D_R$, which connects the above triangle arising from $\a_{N,M}$.
+The essential structure for the proof of \ref{eAR} is the following commutative diagram. \begin{Prop} For $M,N\in\D^b(\mod\La)$, the diagram below of canonical morphisms is commutative in $\D(\Mod R)$.

-We therefore have to verify that the left square is commutative, and the isomorphism on the mapping cone is natural. \begin{proof} We give a concrete description the relevant maps.
+\end{Prop} \begin{proof} We give a concrete description of the relevant maps.
 Replacing $M$ and $N$ by their cofibrant resolutions we assume that $M,N\in\C^{-,b}(\proj\L)$.
 Then $\a_{M,N}$ is presented by the natural morphism denoted again by $\a_{M,N}$